caitoreilly/react-portfolio/README.md

 If you have any questions about this project, please feel free to contact me directly via email at coreilly29@gmail.com.
 You can also view my additional projects at https://github.com/caitoreilly.

-In the project directory, you can run:

-`npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.